visit-dav/visit/src/doc/building_visit/Building_Directly_With_CMake.rst

     Plot: Topology

-    Note: the list of optional plugins is subject to change.
+    Note: the list of optional plug-ins is subject to change.

 VISIT_BUILD_MINIMAL_PLUGINS : BOOL : OFF
-    Toggles the building of a minimal set of database, operator, and plot plugins.
+    Toggles the building of a minimal set of database, operator, and plot plug-ins.
-    When turned on, only the following plugins will be built:
+    When turned on, only the following plug-ins will be built:

     Database: Curve2D, RAW, VTK, PICS_Tester